dmpratt/mslearn-synapse/Instructions/Labs/17-Use-spark-nobooks-in-Synapse-Pipeline copy.md

     > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, use the the drop-down menu at the top left of the cloud shell pane to change it to ***PowerShell***.

 3. Note that Cloud Shell can be resized by dragging the separator bar at the top of the pane, or by using the—, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
-For more information about using the Azure Cloud Shell, see the [Azure Cloud Shell documentation](https://docs.microsoft.com/azure/cloud-shell/overview).
+For more information about using the Azure Cloud Shell, see the [Azure Synapse Pipelines](https://learn.microsoft.com/en-us/azure/data-factory/concepts-data-flow-performance-pipelines).

 4. In the PowerShell pane, enter the following commands to clone this repository: